FluidTheory/s3-filemanager/README.md

 php artisan vendor:publish
 ```

-- Include File Manager css
+- Include File Manager css in header
 ```php
 <link rel="stylesheet" href="/css/filemanager-custom.css">
 ```

-##### Note: Include Bootstrap css and js for modal style if not available in your project
+##### Note: Include Bootstrap css and js for modal style if not available in your project.
+Please include jquery file in header

 - Include Modal in your view file where input and button are added
 ```php